fishjam-cloud/documentation/versioned_docs/version-0.23.0/api/server-python/fishjam.md

 ```python
 def __init__(fishjam_id: str, management_token: str)
 ```
-Create FishjamNotifier instance, providing the fishjam id and management token.
+Create a FishjamNotifier instance with an ID and management token.

 ### on_server_notification
 ```python